ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 - Toggle the table view from the toolbar, to view or copy tabular results.

-Edit any aspect of the problem definition so far, and solve again to see updated results.
+Users can edit any aspect of the problem definition or calcualtion paraneters described so far, and solve again to see updated results.

 ##  Save Solution
 [Back to ToC](#table-of-contents)

-Save the work so it is avilable on subsequent runs of iCAD.
+Save the work so it is avilable on subsequent iCAD sessions.
 To save Go to `Session > Save` or use the toolbar button.

 The data for the session are saved on the cross-section object in AutoCAD.
 This meanse, on subsquent runs of iCAD, importing this object the iCAD workspace, will also bring the session along with the saved data for quick access.